 - Make sure you read the T & C document of PayPal carefully.
 PayPal is quick to limit an account for even a slight aberration.
 For instance, you are not allowed to log-in to PayPal from a country which is not included on Paypal’s permitted countries list.

 - Even if you’re logging in from a permitted country but if that country is not your base country (where you regularly do business from), it’s good to let your PayPal account rep know about your travel plans.
 I have seen accounts getting limited in such cases too!

 Some readers have inquired about an alternate payment gateway to PayPal.

-If you are in India, just go with InstaMojo.
+If you want to process payments in Indian Rupees, just go with InstaMojo.
 The ease of use, the innovative solutions and their affordable pricing makes them a no-brainer for anyone doing business online in India.
 Having done plenty of transactions with them over the last year, I have only good words to say about them.

 If InstaMojo ever wants to take investments from small businesses, I think I would be the first-one in queue to invest in them.
 Yes, this is the kind of confidence I have gained with them.
 All I wish that they keep their helpful support and innovativeness intact with scale.